 The Reinforced concrete post that is driven onto the ground to serve as the leg or support of the bridge.
 The distance piles are calculated it can be supported the rest of the structure which has been laid on the top.

-Cap is on the top of the pile beam.
 It is providing additional support and dispersing the load to the piles below.
 A combination of pile and cap knew as bent.

-Truss is a structural element that is mainly used to resist or transfer the load.
+A truss is a structural element that is mainly used to resist or transfer the load.
 There is no use of truss in all types of bridges.
 A truss is generally used in the suspended bridge where the span of the bridge is large and heavy vehicles have to run over it.

 Following are the types of truss,

 - Determinate truss:- This is a real truss, simple truss, ideal truss, perfect truss.
-A pin joint truss which has got just a sufficient number of members to resist the load is called Determinate truss.
+A pin joint truss which has got just a sufficient number of members to resist the load is called a Determinate truss.

 - Indeterminate truss:- It is a deficient truss.
 A truss is said to be an Indeterminate truss if m is greater than 2j-3.